 If you have a child with someone and your romantic relationship ends, you must figure out who is going to be responsible for your child moving forward, and when.
 If you and your ex are unable to work out a suitable arrangement and parenting plan on your own, you may decide to ask the court to do it for you.
-In making decisions about parenting time and parental responsibilities, Illinois courts consider a similar set of variables.
+In making decisions about parenting time and parental responsibilities, in Illinois courts consider a similar set of variables.

 When allocating parenting time and parental responsibilities, expect the court to give consideration to the following areas, among others.
 Keep in mind that the factors the court considers may also fluctuate based on the age of the child in question.